mkrizan87/gpt_QA/README.md

 ---

+## Conclusions
+- ChatGPT has many significant flaws in semantic understanding, adherance to instruction, programmed overconfidence in its own abilities and accuracy without sufficient disclaimers which could lead to negative UX.
+The errors are consistent and reproduceable which should indicate that they are also fixable.
+It is the author's opinion that issues of confidence in the output of AI should be prioritized over a proverbial arms race.

 ### Future Work
 - Expanding test coverage to **AI-generated code accuracy.**
 - Automating some validation using **AI-driven testing frameworks.**